gokulkrishh/data-structures-and-algorithms/README.md

 For average case analysis, we calculate by taking all inputs and computing the time for all inputs.

-**Eg**: For linear search problem, worst case occurs when the target is not present in the given the list.
+###### For linear search problem, worst case occurs when the target is not present in the given the list.

 ##### Time Complexity: **`Ω(N)`**